-‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return And Victor Sues Nick!
+‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return, And Victor Sues Nick!

 — Young and Restless (@YandR_CBS) June 1, 2018

-Certainly, Devon and Hilary could benefit from living close to each other, but living together?
-That seems fast, but when have they ever done anything traditionally?
+Certainly, Devon and Hilary could benefit from living close to each other.
+It seems fast, but when have they ever done anything traditionally?
 Perhaps Hilary will go ahead and say yes despite the opposition she’s sure to face from Neil and Lily (Christel Khalil).
 In fact, their assured disapproval may just sweeten the deal for her.

 Finally, Nikki (Melody Thomas Scott) erroneously believed that Sharon (Sharon Case) pushed Nick (Joshua Morrow) to move away from Genoa City over the whole J.T.
 (Thad Luckinbill) debacle.
 However, Sharon dropped a little truth bomb on Nikki that it was her son’s idea to up and move.
 Then she suggested that Nikki ask Victor (Eric Braeden) why Nick wanted to hightail it out of town as soon as possible.